JBGruber/LexisNexisTools/README.md

 </p>

-To use the function, you can again provide either file name(s), folder name(s) or nothing—to search the current working directory for TXT files—as `x` argument:
+To use the function, you can again provide either file name(s), folder name(s) or nothing—to search the current working directory for relevant files—as `x` argument:

 ``` r